YaleSpinup/api-tmpl/README.md

 This is a templated version of a Spinup REST API.
 The easiest way to  process this template is with the [splat](https://github.com/YaleSpinup/splat) command line utility.

+Use hashed password (bcrypt) via client header.
+Store a plaintext uuid in config/config.json for the API.

 ## License

 GNU Affero General Public License v3.0 (GNU AGPLv3)